Wally F. Paxton

 Soft Nanotechnology.
-My research involves i) understanding the self-assembly of stimuli-responsive polymers into dynamic nanostructures.
+Paxton Lab research involves i) understanding the self-assembly of stimuli-responsive polymers into dynamic nanostructures.
 Materials like this can form assemblies that respond to environmental stimuli – like changes in temperature, pH, or chemical potential.
-We’re going to use these materials to ii) control the chemical and electronic properties at liquid-solid interfaces and iii) use biocatalysis – enzymes or membrane proteins – to change the properties and morphologies of these self-assembly nanomaterials.
+Paxton scientists use these materials to ii) control the chemical and electronic properties at liquid-solid interfaces and iii) use biocatalysis – enzymes or membrane proteins – to change the properties and morphologies of these self-assembly nanomaterials.

 Schematic representation of a cyborg material consisting of a localized biotic catalyst – an enzyme or a membrane transport protein (purple) – bound to a bilayer membrane prepared from abiotic stimuli-responsive polymers.
 The action of the catalyst produces localized changes (e.g. pH, heat, or electrochemical) that will alter the morphology (i.e. the shape parameter) of the individual polymers (left) and, by extension, the synthetic membranes they comprise (right).

 Integrating Biological Function in Stimuli-Responsive Vesicles and Bilayers.
-We are also interested in creating materials that change their shape to favor the dynamic transformation between micelles, bilayers, and other structures depending on their local environment.
+The Paxton Lab is also interested in creating materials that change their shape to favor the dynamic transformation between micelles, bilayers, and other structures depending on their local environment.
 Stimuli-responsive polymers coupled to hetero-geneous catalysts, including enzymes, make it possible to translate chemical signals into physical changes to self-assembled nano-structures.
 Clever designs of such systems would enable the development of biohybrid “cyborg materials” that respond via catalysis to stimuli that are (otherwise) unrelated to the normal stimuli these materials are sensitive to.
 Such materials would find tremendous value as self-actuating nanomaterials.